wecraft-agency/loyalty-program/README.md

 - Adding reward products to cart via ajax and custom controller
 - checking if basket current reward products and item to add are valid to buy with current points of customer. if not not addable
 - Reward list: showing how many points left for certain rewards
+- Create discounts by reward product, if type discount.
+Absolute and percentage value possible